 Your doctor will begin with a physical examination.
 The physical exam may reveal whether you have a swollen liver, spleen, or lymph nodes.
-Your joints may show signs of rheumatoid arthritis such as swelling, redness and warmth.
-Your doctor may also do an abdominal ultrasound and blood work, including a complete blood count (CBC).
+Your joints may show signs of RA, such as swelling, redness, and warmth.
+Your doctor may also order an abdominal ultrasound and blood work, including a complete blood count (CBC).

-A CBC may reveal that you your white blood cells are low.
+A CBC may reveal that your white blood cell count is low.
 The abdominal ultrasound may reveal the presence of a swollen spleen.
-Having a low white blood cell count, swollen spleen, and RA usually means you have Felty’s syndrome.
+Having a low white blood cell count, swollen spleen, and RA usually indicates that you have Felty’s syndrome.

 Most people diagnosed with Felty’s syndrome are already receiving treatment for RA.
 Having Felty’s syndrome may require additional medications.
-Methotrexate may be prescribed and is considered to be the most effective form of treatment for many of the symptoms.
+Your doctor may prescribe methotrexate, which is the most effective form of treatment for many of the symptoms.
 Some people may also benefit from having their spleen surgically removed.

 If you experience recurring infections, following these tips can help reduce the amount of infections you experience: